 No covenant, lease, conveyance or other instrument shall be affected or executed by the Jersey City Redevelopment Agency or by a redeveloper or any of his successors or assignees, whereby land within the project area is restricted by the Jersey City Redevelopment Agency or the redeveloper upon the basis of race, creed, color or national origin in the sale, lease, use or occupancy thereof.
 Appropriate covenants, running with the land forever, will prohibit such restrictions and shall be included in the disposition instruments.

-No building shall be constructed over an easement in the project area without prior written approval of the Jersey City Redevelopment Agency.

 No building shall be constructed over public rights-of-way in the project area with the exception of freestanding structures ancillary to public plazas and/or pedestrian walkways, which shall be subject to review by the Planning Board.